gototheTK/records/src/front-end/records/programming/linux/Bash_Command_And_SQL.md

 ## Commands Related To File.

 ### grep '<pattern>' <filename> : the command searching for patterns in file.
-When you want to only pattern, add -o flag.
-And you can search many patterns by grep '<dog_words>|<woof_words>'.
-When you use regex, you add -E, --extended-regexp flag.
+When you want to get only pattern, add -o flag.
+When you use regex, you add -E, --extended-regexp flag.Then, you can search many patterns by grep like '<pattern1>|<pattern2>'.

 ### sed 's/<pattern_to_replace>/<text_to_replace_it_with>/' <filename> : By default, it won't replace the text in the file.
 It will output it to stdout.
 When you want to replace all instances in a line or ignore the case of the pattern, you can add the flags(g,i) after the last / in the sed arguments.
 And add the regex flag(-r ,-E) for using regex.